 Great Mammoths once roamed here.
 Footprints are occasionally found exposed.
-A moment in time preserved until the weather finally erodes it away forever.
-This morning the wind is calm, the sky is clear and the sand firm under my feet.
+A moment in time is preserved until the weather finally erodes it away forever.
+This morning the wind is calm, the sky is clear, and the sand firm under my feet.
 It is much easier to walk in than the sand of Mesquite Dunes in Death Valley.

-In less than an hour it is all over.
+In less than an hour, it is all over.
 The sun is too high.
 The drama of the first light is gone.
 I hike back to the car.
-Driving out of the park I am flagged down by two photographers walking the road.
+Driving out of the park, I am flagged down by two photographers walking the road.
 They had gone the wrong way and asked if I had seen a group of photographers and their vehicles.
 Yes, just 200 yards farther.
 They seem relieved.